By Sarah Conner and Lia Gorbach By Sarah Conner and Lia Gorbach | December 14, 2024 | Food & Drink, Feature, Guide, Guides,

 Carmelina’s

 Celebrating a decade of serving The North End, Carmelina’s quaint space on Hanover feels like a Sunday dinner at home.
-Along with family photos covering the walls, guests can enjoy authentic Sicilian recipes: Think chicken parm smothered in smoked motz and homemade tomato sauce or Mimmos Baked Meatballs.
+Along with family photos covering the walls, guests can enjoy authentic Sicilian recipes: think chicken parm smothered in smoked mozzarella and homemade tomato sauce or Mimmos baked meatballs.
+Though tables are reserved for a firm 90-minute meal, there are plenty of cafés in the area to continue a night of conversation and merriment.
 307 Hanover St., carmelinasboston.com

 Contessa